libvips/libvips/README.md

 `libexpat1-dev`.
 See the **Dependencies** section below for a full list of the libvips optional dependencies.

-libvips uses the GObject introspection mechanism by default, so you'll need packages like `libgirepository1.0-dev`.
-Use `-Dintrospection=false` to disable introspection support.

 There are basic bash completions in `completions/`, see the README in there.

 ## Cheatsheet